Kit Coleman: Journalist

 Kathleen Blake Watkins then moved to Toronto to pursue journalism in 1890.
 As "Kit of the Mail", she was the first female journalist to be in charge of her own section of a Canadian newspaper.
-She was hired by the Toronto Mail (later the Mail and Empire).
+She was hired by the Toronto Daily Mail (later the Daily Mail and Empire).
 In the 1890s and early 1900s, she ran a seven-column page in the Toronto Mail.
 Called "Woman's Kingdom," it came out once a week.
 She began by writing articles on lighter topics typical of the women's columns that had begun to appear in newspapers at that time, topics such as theatre criticism, as well as fashion notes and recipes.
 In one of her most popular features she gave the first advice to the lovelorn.
 She rebelled against her editors’ assumptions that women were interested only in housekeeping, fashion, and her advice column, and insisted on writing about other things she believed would interest them: politics, business, religion, and science.
 Her column was so outspoken that it attracted a wide following, including Canadian Prime Minister Wilfrid Laurier.
 Her columns also covered topics such as social reform and women's issues, examining controversies like domestic violence and the poor working conditions women endured.
 Kit Coleman's columns were syndicated to newspapers across Canada.
 She worked for the Mail until 1911.

 Kathleen Blake Watkins increasingly began to write columns covering areas in the mainstream news, and soon became one of the Mail's star reporters.
 In 1891 she interviewed the celebrated French actress Sarah Bernhardt, who was performing in Canada.
 She was a special correspondent for Toronto Mail during the World's Fair, Chicago, 1893; the Mid-winter Fair, San Francisco, 1894; British West Indies, 1894; and Queen Victoria's Diamond Jubilee, London, 1897.
 Her reputation grew internationally, and in 1894 an American reference work called her writing "brilliant" and noted that no woman journalist, and possibly no male below the rank of editor-in-chief, had a more direct influence on the prestige and circulation of any North American newspaper.